 "Onions and Garlic"

-elements and lighting for three days before I even started drawing.
-Even
+and lighting for three days before I even started drawing.

-some of the crumples in the bag were planned.
-My goal was to use the
+Even some of the crumples in the bag were planned.
+My goal was

-compositional techniques of 17th century Flemish classical realism to lead
+of 17th century Flemish classical realism to lead the eye

-the eye through the piece.
-The dark areas of the bag serve as a contrasting
+through the piece.
+The dark areas of the bag serve as a

-background for the onions and garlic, and the interesting lighting effects
+contrasting background for the onions and garlic, and the

 This drawing is now available as a limited edition print the same size that I drew it.